Gender: Religion

-In Hinduism, one of the several forms of the Hindu God Shiva, is Ardhanarishwar (literally half-female God).
-Here Shiva manifests himself so that the left half is Female and the right half is Male.
-The left represents Shakti (energy, power) in the form of Goddess Parvati (otherwise his consort) and the right half Shiva.
-Whereas Parvati is the cause of arousal of Kama (desires), Shiva is the killer.
-Shiva is pervaded by the power of Parvati and Parvati is pervaded by the power of Shiva.
+In Hinduism, one of the several forms of the Hindu god Shiva is Ardhanarishvara (literally half-female god).
+In this composite form, the left half of the body represents shakti (energy, power) in the form of the goddess Parvati (otherwise his consort) while the right half represents Shiva.
+Whereas Parvati is regarded to be the cause of arousal of kama (desire), Shiva is the destroyer of the concept.
+Symbolically, Shiva is pervaded by the power of Parvati and Parvati is pervaded by the power of Shiva.

-While the stone images may seem to represent a half-male and half-female God, the true symbolic representation is of a being the whole of which is Shiva and the whole of which is Shakti at the same time.
-It is a 3-D representation of only shakti from one angle and only Shiva from the other.
-Shiva and Shakti are hence the same being representing a collective of Jnana (knowledge) and Kriya (activity).

-Adi Shankaracharya, the founder of non-dualistic philosophy (Advaita–"not two") in Hindu thought says in his "Saundaryalahari"—Shivah Shaktayaa yukto yadi bhavati shaktah prabhavitum na che devum devona khalu kushalah spanditam api " i.e., It is only when Shiva is united with Shakti that He acquires the capability of becoming the Lord of the Universe.
-In the absence of Shakti, He is not even able to stir.
-In fact, the term "Shiva" originated from "Shva," which implies a dead body.
-It is only through his inherent shakti that Shiva realizes his true nature.

-This mythology projects the inherent view in ancient Hinduism, that each human carries within himself both female and male components, which are forces rather than sexes, and it is the harmony between the creative and the annihilative, the strong and the soft, the proactive and the passive, that makes a true person.
-Such thought, leave alone entail gender equality, in fact obliterates any material distinction between the male and female altogether.
-This may explain why in ancient India we find evidence of homosexuality, bisexuality, androgyny, multiple sex partners and open representation of sexual pleasures in artworks like the Khajuraho temples, being accepted within prevalent social frameworks.
+This myth projects an inherent view in ancient Hinduism, that each human carries within himself both female and male components, which are forces rather than sexes, and it is the harmony between the creative and the annihilative, the strong and the soft, the proactive and the passive, that makes a true person.
+Evidence of homosexuality, bisexuality, androgyny, multiple sex partners, and open representation of sexual pleasures are found in artworks like the Khajuraho temples, believed to have been accepted within prevalent social frameworks.